 Agent performance KPIs provide insights into individual efficiency, effectiveness, and impact within a contact center.
 By measuring agent performance, organizations can gauge productivity, pinpoint coaching needs, and streamline operations.
 Tracking these metrics enables contact centers to enhance customer experiences, improve agent support, and drive cost-effective performance improvements.

-1. First Contact Resolution (FCR)
+First Contact Resolution (FCR)

 First Contact Resolution measures the agent’s ability to resolve a customer issue during the first interaction.
 High FCR rates correlate with higher CSAT and lower customer churn.
+Low FCR indicates a problem in the process.
+Conversation intelligence can help diagnose the root cause and get this critical call center metric back on track.

-2. First Response Time (FRT)
+First Response Time (FRT)

 FRT tracks how quickly an agent responds once a customer enters the queue.
 Delays often indicate process inefficiencies, such as excessive after-call work or outdated knowledge management systems.
+Conversation intelligence can help identify the culprit here as well.

-3. Average Handle Time (AHT)
+Average Handle Time (AHT)

-Average Handle Time s the average time it takes to handle a transaction from start to finish.
+Average Handle Time is the average time it takes to handle a transaction from start to finish.
 AHT measures the total time spent on a call, including talk time, hold time, and after-call work.
 While lower AHT is ideal, it must be balanced with ensuring a high-quality, empathetic customer experience.

-4. After-Call work (ACW)
+After-Call work (ACW)

 After-Call Work refers to the tasks agents must complete immediately after a customer interaction before handling the next call.
 These tasks often include:

-- Call summarization – Logging key details from the conversation.
+- Call summarization – Logging key details from the conversation

-- Disposition tagging – Categorizing the call for reporting and follow-up.
+- Disposition tagging – Categorizing the call for reporting and follow-up

-- Scheduling follow-ups – Setting reminders or next steps for unresolved issues.
+- Scheduling follow-ups – Setting reminders or next steps for unresolved issues

 Beyond service and productivity metrics, operational KPIs gauge cost efficiency and business sustainability.
+Business leaders rely on these call center metrics when making critical budgeting, staffing, and investment decisions.

-The total operational cost of handling a single call, which includes labor and infrastructure expenses.
+This call center KPI calculates the total operational cost of handling a single call, which includes labor and infrastructure expenses.
 Industry benchmarks range from $2.70 to $5.60 per call.

-2. Service Level Agreement (SLA) Compliance
+Service Level Agreement (SLA) compliance

-Tracks whether the contact center meets contractual service expectations, such as response time guarantees for industries like healthcare and finance.
+SLA compliance tracks whether the contact center meets contractual service expectations, such as response time guarantees for industries like healthcare and finance.

-5. Call Volume Trends
+Call Volume Trends

 Analyzes fluctuations in inbound call volume, helping organizations optimize staffing levels and self-service automation.